-Undergraduate and graduate students select their major and minor studio art disciplines from ceramics, graphic design, three-dimensional (3-D) design, drawing, intermedia, jewelry and metal arts, painting, photography, printmaking, and sculpture.
+Undergraduate and graduate students select their major and minor studio art disciplines from ceramics, drawing, graphic design, intermedia, jewelry and metal arts, painting, photography, printmaking, sculpture, and three-dimensional (3D) design.

 Colloquia, visiting artists and lecturer programs, and graduate workshops bring visitors to the School of Art and Art History and provide open forums for discussion of issues in art and scholarship.

 Among the school's major assets is the Project for the Advanced Study of Art and Life in Africa (PASALA), an interdisciplinary program that brings together faculty with international reputations in art history, anthropology, film, history, and literature to offer courses and independent study of art in West, Central, East, and South Africa.
 The result is a program of unusual breadth and depth of expertise.
-PASALA is among the most active of such programs in the country, organizing international symposia that discuss significant topical issues and publishing the proceedings in regular issues of Iowa Studies in African Art.
 PASALA offers scholarships and support for research in Africa and dissertation preparation to outstanding students.
-A major resource for PASALA is the UI Museum of Art's Stanley Collection of African Art.
-Visit the Art & Life in Africa website to learn more.
+A major resource for PASALA is the Stanley Collection of African Art.
+Visit African Art on the Stanley Museum of Art website to learn more.